2020 MG ZS EV Review

 50kW fast charger (to 80%): 45 minutes

-MG ZS EV range, electric costs and energy efficiency
+MG ZS EV Review: Range, electric costs and energy efficiency

 Here's a breakdown of the MG ZS EV energy costs and usage.